dmitry-viskov/pylti1.3/README.rst

     oidc_login = DjangoOIDCLogin(request, tool_conf)

-Now you must configure your login request with a return url (this must be preconfigured and white-listed on the tool).
+You must now configure your login request with a return url (this must be preconfigured and white-listed in the tool).
-If a redirect url is not given or the registration does not exist an ``pylti1p3.exception.OIDC_Exception`` will be thrown.
+If a redirect url is not given or the registration does not exist, a ``pylti1p3.exception.OIDC_Exception`` will be thrown.

 .. code-block:: python